fraawlen/cassette/doc/spec.md

 LET var a b c
 ```

-Is equivalent to a single file like this :
+Are equivalent to a single file like this :

 ```
 SECTION_ADD Sa